pimutils/todoman/docs/source/configure.rst

 - You can set a color for each task list by creating a ``color`` file containing a colorcode in the format ``#RRGGBB``.
-- A file named ``displayname`` decides how the task list should be named.
+- A file named ``displayname`` decides how the task list should be named and is needed when there are mutliple directories shareing a name, eg when using multiple $CloudInstances.
 The default is the directory name.

 See also `this discussion about metadata for collections in vdirsyncer <https://github.com/untitaker/vdirsyncer/issues/125>`_.